senecajs/senecajs.org/README.md

 redeploy the site so you only need to include changes in your PR.
 Upon your PR being accepted your changes will be deployed.

+Please see our [/contribute][] page for more information.

 ## License
 Copyright Richard Rodger and other contributors, Licensed under [MIT][].

 [MIT]: ./LICENSE
 [/src/pages]: ./src/pages
+[/contribute]: ./src/pages/contribute/index.md
 [Seneca.js]: https://www.npmjs.com/package/seneca

 [Seneca]: http://senecajs.org